Finding the Best Places to Retire Since 2006!

 The condos are in three story buildings and have one to four bedrooms.
 The one bedrooms have 750 square feet to 885 square feet.
 The four bedrooms have up to 3,000 square feet.
 Each home has a covered balcony overlooking the lake or the woods.
 Most units are unfurnished, but some are for sale furnished.
 This is because many homeowners buy and then lease their property to vacationers.
 The condo buildings are named after birds, flowers, rivers and more.
 Some units are timeshares.

-Prices start in the mid-$100,000s and top out at around $500,000.
+Prices start in the high-$100,000s and top out at around $500,000.
 Please check with a Realtor to verify these prices as they may change.
 Homeowners are members of the Chetola Lake POA.

 The lake is open for paddle boating, canoeing and trout fishing.
 Other amenities include tennis courts, a recreation center, a swimming pool, spa services and miles of nearby hiking trails.
 Timberlake restaurant has three dining rooms, a wine room, a pub and an outdoor patio overlooking the water.